cloudmesh-community/book/chapters/preface/notation.md

 4   5   42
 ```

-As usual make sure the label is unique.
-When compiling it will
-result in an error if labels are not unique.
-Additionally there are
+As usual, make sure the label is unique.
+When compiling, it results in an error if labels are not unique.
+Additionally, there are
 several md table generators available on the internet and make
 creating table more efficient.